GLOBAL MARKETS-Investors take fright at rising chances of Trump US election win

 biggest one-day fall on Tuesday in two months.

-first time in more than three weeks.
-It is up about two percent
+first time in more than three weeks and up about two percent

 from three-month high of 105.54 yen set on Friday.